Are you currently planning a trip to Argentina?

-If you are wondering what to do in Argentina and intend on coming soon, you will find a whole amount of interesting ideas listed below.
+If you’re wondering what to do in Argentina and intend on coming soon, you will find a whole amount of interesting ideas listed below.

-Why settle for second best when you come to South America?
+Why settle for the second best when you come to South America?

 Planning a Trip to Argentina

 Whilst trip planning it’s good to keep an open mind.
-So, with that in mind, let us begin to look at some of the best places to visit in Argentina!
+So, with that in mind, let’s look at some of the best places to visit in Argentina!